Utils (libsoni.utils)

 • fs (int, default = 22050) – sampling rate

-• fading_duration (float, default = 0) – duration of fade-in and fade-out, in seconds
+• fading_duration (float or tuple of 2 floats, default = 0) – duration of fade-in and fade-out, in seconds if one float is given, fade-in and fade-out have the same length

 Returns: